SimplePuzzleGame/SimplePuzzleGame.github.io/README.md

-# SimplePuzzleGame.github.io
+# SimplePuzzleGame
-A puzzle game for Level Design course
+A puzzle game for Tallinn University Level Design course Made in PuzzleScript